ThePhD/ThePhD.github.io/_posts/2018-11-26-The Late CppCon Report.md

 # My...
 Surprise Talk?

 Well, not really a talk.
 This ended up being a panel held on Friday.
 It was not recorded, which made me a bit sad.
-I had a suit on and everything (it was the same day as my talk so I got to be on the panel after barely sleeping to run benchmarks / re-do my presentation the night before) and the volunteer duties were wearing into me.
-I think I stared at the floor a lot during it so that I could focus purely on the words people spoke while struggling to make sure I was attentive to everything my co-panelists said (Kate Gregory, C.B.
+I had a suit on and everything (it was the same day as my talk so I got to be on the panel after barely sleeping to run benchmarks / re-do my presentation the night before) and the volunteer duties were wearing into me since I also did a few that day too.
+I wanted to focus purely on the words people spoke while struggling to make sure I was attentive to everything my co-panelists said (Kate Gregory, C.B.
 Bailey, Barbara Geller and Patricia Aas were there on the panel with me, which was great!).

 Bryce roped me into being on the panel.
 And by rope I mean he just asked me plainly and I said Yes.
-No real reason to figure that one out.
+No real pressure or anything, albeit it did leave me a day or two to prepare...!
+Which made me all the more nervous.
+But, a lot of people said I did a good job on the panel!
+(I don't know what a Good Job is supposed to be for a panel, other than speaking clearly and enunciating properly.)
+I was also a bit of a counter-balance: only black person, only student, etc. etc. I got to give some perspectives that other people maybe had not thought about, which is very much the point: exposing people to different though processes from different individuals at different points in their life helps give a more complete picture.
+I do wish we had others on the panel!
+Maybe one or two more.

 I learned a lot.
 When I approach the industry, I'm lucky: I'm mostly talented enough that I can take the preconceived notions, slights of hand, shitty commentary and other things to toss it behind me and move ahead with my life.
 I am also incredibly lucky that my single Mom raised me to be a whole and complete human being on my own without looking at any of my physical attributes: this makes me largely resilient to people's fairly crappy attitudes on- and off-line.